donoh5/PasteCat/README.md

 Once PasteCat is running, it will automatically store any text copied to the clipboard.
 If non-text content is copied, PasteCat will be disabled automatically.
 To re-enable it, right-click on the taskbar icon and select the "Enable" option.

 To access your clipboard history, press the default paste hotkey (`Ctrl` + `V`) to open the context menu near your cursor.
 Click on an item in the list to copy it to the clipboard, or right-click to delete it from the history.

+You can also access the most recent clipboard entry with the custom hotkey ('Ctrl' + 'Shift' + 'V') and paste it directly without opening the context menu.

 Right-click on the taskbar icon to access features such as enabling or disabling automatic startup, manually enabling the application, and shutting it down.